 General Data Protection Regulation | GDPR Introduction

-Officially known as European Union Regulation 2016/679, the GDPR is a brand-new law that affects a very broad section of citizens, businesses, and government agencies.
+Officially known as European Union Regulation 2016/679, the General Data Protection Regulation or GDPR for short is a brand-new law that affects a very broad section of citizens, businesses, and government agencies.
 What are the implications of this new law?
 That is the big question on everyone’s mind, because the EU wrote it to contain all businesses that have any operating capacity within the EU, and that means US businesses will be affected by this law as well.
 While this law is too new to understand the full implications at date of this writing (June 2018).
 We will take some time over the next several weeks to review highlights in the law, and to study the intent behind the wording and structure of the GDPR.
 Hopefully in this exercise we will reach some ideas on best practices for all those that will be affected.

 Data Protection History in the EU